reinert/requestor/README.md

 Although Requestor provides this generic REST client, extending the `AbstractService` class and implementing our service clients is more beneficial. `AbstractService` affords the advantage of little coding while empowering complete control of the requesting logic.
 Consequently, it improves the testing capabilities and bug tracking.
-See more details in the [REST](#rest) section.
+See more details in the [Service](#service) section.

 ## Installation